Atharv-Shukla-987/Oshell/README.md

  ```
 mul 45 98 85
 ```
-20. min : it used to give the lowest value between guven numbers
+20. min : it used to give the lowest value between given numbers
 21. max : it is used to give highest value between given numbers
 22. variables :  it is used to print/show all assigened variables in shell